 While the Company's Constitution provides that resolutions may be voted on by a show of hands or on a poll, our practice is that all resolutions are voted on a poll.
 After each resolution has been dealt with, details are given of the level of proxy votes cast on each resolution and the numbers for, against and withheld.
 On a poll, the votes of shareholders present and voting at the meeting are added to the proxy votes received in advance of the meeting and the total number of votes for, against and withheld for each resolution are announced following the conclusion of the meeting.
 Ordinary resolutions may be passed by a simple majority of votes cast in favour, while special resolutions require a 75% majority of votes cast in favour.
 Any shareholder who is entitled to attend, speak and vote at a general meeting is entitled to appoint one or more proxies to attend, speak and vote on his or her behalf.
 A proxy need not be a member of the Company.
 The business of the Company is managed by the Directors who may do all such acts and things and exercise all the powers of the Company save for those powers required to be exercised by the Company in general meeting.
-Matters reserved to shareholders in general meetings include the election of Directors, the declaration of final dividends on the recommendation of the Directors, the fixing of the remuneration of the external auditor, amendments to the Constitution, measures to increase or reduce the ordinary share capital and the authority to issue shares.
+Matters reserved to shareholders in general meetings include the election of Directors, the declaration of final dividends on the recommendation of the Directors, the fixing of the remuneration of the authority to issue shares.